If you’ve heard about Allbirds and are still on the fence about buying your first pair, then keep reading my Allbirds Tree Runners review!

 - Price: $105 (free shipping and returns)

 - Available in Women’s and Men’s sizes

 - Bouncy midsole made from Brazilian sugarcane

 - Lacks typical running shoe support

-- Pricey (Allbirds never runs sales)
+- Pricey (Allbirds rarely runs sales)

 Things to Consider Before Buying Allbirds Tree Runners

 Just to be blunt here, if you have special foot needs or requirements, these probably aren’t going to be the shoes for you.
 We have written extensively on orthopedic shoes for nurses, shoes for nurses with wide feet, as well as shoes for nurses with plantar fasciitis, and the Tree Runners are not built for any of these sets of needs.
 Continue reading this Allbirds Tree Runners review where we detail more on the stability and support.

 Similarly, if you have flat feet or high arches and specifically are seeking supportive running shoes, then there is still a great Allbirds shoe for you, just not the Tree Runners.
 I’d recommend the Allbirds Tree Dashers, which is their line of running shoes built for performance versus more casual wear.
 Read more in our Allbirds Tree Dashers Review.